benjamin-recht/benjamin-recht.github.io/_posts/2018-05-09-coarse-id-control.md

 This example seems to pose a problem for nominal control: note that all of the diagonal entries of the true model are greater than $1$.
 If we drive the system with noise, the states will grow exponentially, and consequently, you’ll get a fire in your data center.
 So active cooling must certainly be applied.
 However, a naive least-squares solution might fit one of the diagonal entries to be less than $1$.
 Then, since we are placing such high cost on the controls, we might not try to cool that mode too much, and this would lead to a catastrophe.

 So how can we include the knowledge that our model is just an estimate and not accurate with a small sample count?
-My group has been considering an approach to this problem called “Coarse-ID control,” that tries to incorporate such uncertainty.
+My group has been considering an approach to this problem called “Coarse-ID Control,” that tries to incorporate such uncertainty.

-## Coarse-ID Control: a new paradigm for learning to control.
+## Coarse-ID Ingredients

-The general framework of Coarse-ID control consists of the following three steps:
+The general framework of Coarse-ID Control consists of the following three steps:

 1. Use supervised learning to learn a coarse model of the dynamical system to be controlled.
 I’ll refer to the system estimate as the _nominal system_.
 2. Using either prior knowledge or statistical tools like the bootstrap, build probabilistic guarantees about the distance between the nominal system and the true, unknown dynamics.